ganeshthanga/microsoft-devops-workshop/03_kubernetes_aks/09_revisiting_netcore_react/02_setting_up_our_web_app.md

 `kubectl apply -f favorite-beer-service.yml`

-You should now be able to hit your any of your node ip addresses, on that port, and see the application being served.
+You should now be able to hit any of your node ip addresses, on that port, and see the application being served.